Yangtze: Early history

 The Yangtze has long been the backbone of China's inland water transportation system, which remained particularly important for almost two thousand years, until the construction of the national railway network during the 20th century.
 The Grand Canal connects the lower Yangtze with the major cities of the Jiangnan region south of the river (Wuxi, Suzhou, Hangzhou) and with northern China (all the way from Yangzhou to Beijing).
 The less well known ancient Lingqu Canal, connecting the upper Xiang River with the headwaters of the Guijiang, allowed a direct water connection from the Yangtze Basin to the Pearl River Delta.

-Historically, the Yangtze became the political boundary between north China and south China several times (see History of China) because of the difficulty of crossing the river.
+Historically, the Yangtze was the political boundary between north China and south China several times (see History of China) because crossing the river was difficult.
 This occurred notably during the Southern and Northern Dynasties, and the Southern Song.
 Many battles took place along the river, the most famous being the Battle of Red Cliffs in 208 AD during the Three Kingdoms period.

 The Yangtze was the site of naval battles between the Song dynasty and Jurchen Jin during the Jin–Song wars.
 In the Battle of Caishi of 1161, the ships of the Jin emperor Wanyan Liang clashed with the Song fleet on the Yangtze.
 Song soldiers fired bombs of lime and sulfur using trebuchets at the Jurchen warships.
 The battle was a Song victory that halted the invasion by the Jin.
 The Battle of Tangdao was another Yangtze naval battle in the same year.

 Politically, Nanjing was the capital of China several times, although most of the time its territory only covered the southeastern part of China, such as the Wu kingdom in the Three Kingdoms period, the Eastern Jin Dynasty, and during the Southern and Northern Dynasties and Five Dynasties and Ten Kingdoms periods.
 Only the Ming occupied most parts of China from their capital at Nanjing, though it later moved the capital to Beijing.
-The ROC capital was located in Nanjing in the periods 1911–12, 1927–37, and 1945–49.
+The ROC capital was located in Nanjing in the periods 1911–1912, 1927–1937, and 1945–1949.